sharonolivia/sharonolivia/README.md

 ## Hi there 👋

+## About me

+I'm a Data Scientist with a Master’s in Data Science and a background in full stack software engineering.
+I have experience in data analysis, predictive modeling, technical architecture design, and web development.

 <!--
 **sharonolivia/sharonolivia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.